Category Archives: German Royals

 Queen Ena with her children in 1918 (from left to right) Maria Cristina, Alfonso, Gonzalo, Juan, Jaime and Beatriz; Credit – Wikipedia

-After the birth of their first son, Alfonso, it was discovered that he was suffering from hemophilia.
-Despite having known the risks beforehand, King Alfonso blamed Ena, and it began a rift in their marriage that would never fully heal.
+After the birth of the first son Alfonso, it was discovered that he was suffering from hemophilia.
+Despite knowing the risks beforehand, King Alfonso blamed Ena, beginning a rift in their marriage that would never fully heal.
 In the end, only their first and last sons had the disease.
 See Unofficial Royalty: Hemophilia in Queen Victoria’s Descendants.

-Victoria Eugenie threw herself into her new role as Queen, and began working with charities that supported the poor, promoted education, and took a particular interest in nursing and hospital care.
+Victoria Eugenie threw herself into her new role as Queen and began working with charities that supported the poor, promoted education, and took a particular interest in nursing and hospital care.
 She would later be instrumental in reorganizing the Spanish Red Cross and is often credited with helping to advance the healthcare system in Spain.
 Despite a somewhat rocky relationship at first, she soon became greatly admired and loved by the Spanish people.

-Queen Victoria Eugenie’s later life was spent enjoying her grandchildren and keeping up her busy social schedule.
+Queen Victoria Eugenie’s later life was spent enjoying her grandchildren and her busy social schedule.
 Shortly after Grace Kelly married Prince Rainier III of Monaco, Ena took the young Grace under her wing, helping her adjust to her new royal life.
 A lifelong friendship ensued, and Ena was asked to be godmother to their son, the future Prince Albert II.
 She was also the godmother to Queen Fabiola of Belgium and the late Duchess of Alba.

 photo: Casa Real